Lee "Scratch" Perry: Early life

 Rainford Hugh Perry was born on 20 March 1936 in Kendal, Jamaica, in the parish of Hanover, the third child of Ina Davis and Henry Perry.
 His mother had strong African traditions originating from her Yoruba ancestry that she passed on to her son.
 His parents were both laborers, but his father later became a professional dancer.

-Lee left school at age 15 and lived in Hanover where he did not have much regard for working, and preferred to play dominoes and live according to his own desires.
+Lee left school at age 15 and lived in Hanover, working as a labourer to help build the first road in Negril.
 He eventually wound up in Clarendon where he got into the dance and music scene and earned the nickname "The Neat Little Thing".
 Lee later moved to Kingston after experiencing a mystical connection to stones ("When the stones clash, I hear like the thunder clash... and I hear words...
 These words send me to Kingston.
 Kingston means King's Stone, the Son of the King... the stone that I was throwing in Negril send me to King Stone for my graduation.") where he apprenticed at Studio One.